Obverse

 One of the few ante-bellum California militia flags to survive.
 Its silk canton is double-sided.
 The (visible) obverse of the canton bears 33 silver stars around a painted rendition of the United States coat of arms.
 The practice of combining the national arms and the stars in the canton of a U.S. flag began immediately after the War for Independence and were in continuous (if infrequent) use on militia flags through the Civil War.
 The same emblems also appeared on flags that the government distributed to American Indian tribes in its efforts to obtain Indian loyalty during the first quarter of the 19th century.

-This flag, like a number of others, bears a different design on the obverse and reverse of its canton.
+This flag, like many others, bears a different design on the obverse and reverse of its canton.
 (The obverse is the principal side of a flag, normally the one seen when the staff is to the viewers left.)
 On the obverse of the canton, the artist - who signed his name "Claveau" (Antoine Claveau) as part of the artistic design - also incorporated an inscription in gilt letters.
 Among the 33 silver stars appears EVER GREEN HOME GUARD NO. 2, the unit designation for militia company from Santa Clara County adopted when they formed.
 On the reverse side of the canton, the artist expressed the sentiments of the company's men who were willing to fight for SETTLERS RIGHTS & UNION FOREVER.
 The Stars and Stripes forms the basic design; a distinctive canton differing in design on each side represents the unit that carried the flag.
 Adaptation of the national flag to serve as a flag for an individual organization was a common theme in American history.

 On the morning of 9 April 1861, three days before the firing at Fort Sumter, a crowd of several hundred had gathered in downtown San Jose.
 Many in the crowd had been present earlier in front of city hall, when Sheriff John Murphy gave a roll call for a posse to enforce the eviction writ.
 The crowd responded that they would not assist the sheriff who then dismissed them.

-According the journalist Alf Doten, the crowd dispersed and reassembled some 6 miles away at the "Seat of the War", at the Evergreen School House, near the Chabolla Ranch.
+According to the journalist Alf Doten, the crowd dispersed and reassembled some 6 miles away at the "Seat of the War", at the Evergreen School House, near the Chabolla Ranch.
 The squatter/settler army had grown to over 2,000 men, all mounted and armed, including a band, several cannon, several flags and this "Stars & Stripes."
-Besides the Ever Green Home Guard No. 2, the squatter army included The Berryessa Home Guards and Santa Clara Home Guards.
+Besides the Evergreen Home Guard No. 2, the squatter army included The Berryessa Home Guards and Santa Clara Home Guards.
 They all agreed to defy the writ and an "Ambrotype Man" recorded the scene while the farmers waved other banners bearing oaths such as "Resistance to Fraud is Obedience to God" and "The Welfare of the People is the Supreme Law of God."
 There was no violence, bloodshed, and at approximately 1:00 P.M. the settlers returned to their homes, and the Squatter Army returned to San Jose, demonstrating loudly that they meant business!
 Doten described that besides the horsemen, there were many buggies and large wagons and the flags were all carried on the wagons for the return to San Jose.
-This explains the use by the Ever Green Home Guards of so large a flag.

 The crowd now returned to the streets of San Jose.
 Sheriff Murphy drove his buggy into the center of Washington Square (now the site of San Jose State), and surrounded by all, gave a speech.
 He said he derived his power from the people, but the people had resisted him.
 The people had taken his power away, what could he do?
 If they were right, go ahead, but if they were wrong, he wasn't responsible.
 He was cheered, and the crowd dispersed peacefully; thus ended the "Settlers War," three days before the firing at Fort Sumter.

 The Stars and Stripes forms the basic design; a distinctive canton differing in design on each side represents the unit that carried the flag.
 Adaptation of the national flag to serve as a flag for an individual organization is a common theme in American history.